loopsocial/firework-purchase-tracking/README.md

 In your Workspace, click <img height="20" src="https://github.com/loopsocial/firework-purchase-tracking/assets/87154260/076fc37e-537c-4e46-9854-804c23612921"> Tags.

 a.
 Go to tags and create a new tag from our template (Firework Purchase Tracking).
 To add a tag, click **New**.
 b.
-Name your tag and configure it:
+Name your tag
-   Tag Configuration: Choose the type of tag you want to manage. ...
    Optional: Add a note to your configuration for later reference. ...
 c.
+Add the triggering
+d.
 Click **Save** and create more tags as needed.

 <img width="1840" src="https://github.com/loopsocial/firework-purchase-tracking/assets/87154260/e5f29090-b3cb-4219-b19d-60297ac19d3e">